Sir Thomas More (play): Performance history

 The play was most likely written to be acted by Lord Strange's Men, the only company of the time that could have mounted such a large and demanding production, at Philip Henslowe's Rose Theatre, which possessed the special staging requirements (large-capacity second-level platform and special enclosure) called for by the play.
 The massive lead role of More, 800-plus lines, was designed for Edward Alleyn, the only actor up to that time who is known to have played such large-scale roles.
 After the re-organization of the playing companies in 1594, the manuscript may well have passed into the possession of the Admiral's Men.

 Whether or not the play was performed in the Elizabethan or Jacobean age is unsettled, and there are indications to support both sides of the question.
 By the nature of the revisions and the mention of the actor Thomas Goodale in 3.1 it is clear that it was written for the public stage.
 Since that time no recorded performance of Sir Thomas More took place until a three-night student production by the Birkbeck College, University of London, in December 1922.
 The play was staged with more than 40 students at the King's School, Canterbury, 4–6 November 1938, with P. D. V. Strallen in the title role.
 The first known professional staging of the play was 22–29 June 1954 at the London Theatre Centre for the Advance Players Association.
 It was first performed in Elizabethan costumes and then in modern dress, with Michael Beint as More.

-Sir Thomas More has been acted in whole or in part several times as a radio play, twice by the BBC Third Programme (1948, 1956), by the Austrian public radio ORF in 1960, and then again by BBC Radio 3 in 1983 with Ian McKellen playing the title role.
-McKellen also played the role at the Nottingham Playhouse 10 June–4 July 1964, taking over from John Neville on short notice, when the latter had artistic differences with director Frank Dunlop during rehearsals.
+The play has been infrequently revived since, with Ian McKellen playing the title role at the Nottingham Playhouse 10 June–4 July 1964, taking over from John Neville on short notice, when the latter had artistic differences with director Frank Dunlop during rehearsals.

-The play has been infrequently revived since, Nigel Cooke playing More for the Royal Shakespeare Company in 2005.
+Nigel Cooke played More for the Royal Shakespeare Company in 2005.

+Sir Thomas More has also been acted in whole or in part several times as a radio play, twice by the BBC Third Programme (1948, 1956), by the Austrian public radio ORF in 1960, and then again by BBC Radio 3 in 1983.

-Sir Ian McKellen performed the Hand D monologue regarding immigrants on the Marc Maron podcast in response to the Trump phenomenon, as well as during his visit to the Oxford Union in 2017.
+Sir Ian McKellen later performed the Hand D "The Stranger's Case" monologue on the Marc Maron podcast in 2015, as well as during his visit to the Oxford Union in 2017, glossing before each reading the text's "strangers" as "immigrants".
+In February 2026, McKellen performed the monologue once more to close out an appearance on The Late Show with Stephen Colbert, this time in the context of the ongoing protests against ICE in Minneapolis.